Gage Golightly: Career

 Golightly decided to become an actress at the age of eight.
 Her mother took her to Los Angeles, where she found a manager.
 A year later, Golightly started her career with roles in the 2002 film Speakeasy, and the television film The Long Shot.
 In 2004, she co-starred in the sci-fi miniseries Five Days to Midnight as Jesse Neumeyer and was in Sudbury, an unsold television pilot.
 In 2006, she was in the Disney Channel sitcom The Suite Life of Zack & Cody as Vanessa, before appearing in the TNT series Heartland.

 She portrayed main character Hayley in the Nickelodeon series The Troop, a series about a group of teenagers who fight monsters.
 In 2010 and 2011, she had guest roles on True Jackson, VP and Big Time Rush, before a recurring role on Ringer as Tessa, a high school student.
 In 2012, Golightly had a recurring role on the MTV series Teen Wolf during the show's second season as Erica Reyes, the show's first living female werewolf.
 Golightly was set to reprise the role during the show's third season, which began filming in late 2012, but the actress only filmed a few cameo scenes.
 She exited the show as she had been cast as the female lead in a pilot for The CW titled Company Town.
 In May 2013, it was announced that the pilot had not been greenlit.

 Throughout 2011 and 2012 Golightly worked on a Marcus Nispel horror film titled Backmask, which was later retitled Exeter.
 Golightly also worked on Gone Missing for the Lifetime network, playing the role of Matty.
 In June 2014, Golightly was cast as a series regular in an Amazon Studios comedy pilot Red Oaks, in which she played the role of Karen.
 The series began filming their first season in late May 2015.
 In 2016, Golightly appeared as Karen in the remake of Eli Roth's horror film, Cabin Fever.
 In May 2016, Golightly was cast as Libby in the dance-comedy film Step Sisters.

 Golightly appeared on the short-lived ABC drama, Ten Days in the Valley, as a character named Lynn, in a three episode arc.
 In February 2018 Golightly was cast in a leading role, playing struggling actress Kate, in The CW television pilot, The End of the World As We Know It.
 In 2019, Golightly guest starred in three episodes of iZombie before being cast as Grace Durkin in the Paramount series 68 Whiskey.

+Golightly has since gone on to attend the University of California, Los Angeles, where in 2025 she received a Bachelor of Arts in psychology and gender studies, and was planning to obtain her Ph.D.